Obc

 The inner radius of the contour in the complex plane for the contour methods.

-This parameter should be chosen to be <1 to capture propagating modes, but not too small to avoid including too many modes.
+This must be less than one to capture propagating modes, but should not be too small to avoid including too many decaying modes.

 m_0#